 The White’s Seahorse Conservation Breeding Program launched in the second half of 2019 with a goal to establish a successful method to restore the White’s Seahorse population, endangered due to habitat loss.
 Divided into several stages, the program focuses on repopulating the species in the wild by establishing new habitats in Sydney Harbour and returning them into the wild.

 In its first year, 90 juvenile seahorses were released into Clifton Gardens to live in artificial habitats called Seahorse Hotels.
 The babies successfully survived their first stint in the harbour, with their growth and development closely monitored by aquarium, UTS Masters Research students and Fisheries divers.
-Success in this phase was realised when several of the released seahorse paired and mated with their wild counterparts.
+Success in this phase was realized when several of the released seahorses paired and mated with their wild counterparts.